-Gains and losses on derivative instruments designated as fair value hedges, as well as the change in fair value on the hedged item, are recorded in interest income in the consolidated statements of income.
-Gains and losses due to changes in fair value of the interest rate swap agreements completely offset changes in the fair value of the hedged portion of the hedged item.
-During 2022, we entered into partial term fair value hedges, as allowed under ASU 2017-12, for certain of our fixed rate callable AFS municipal securities.
-The instruments are designated as fair value hedges as the changes in the fair value of the interest rate swap are expected to offset changes in the fair value of the hedged item attributable to changes in the SOFR swap rate, the designated benchmark interest rate.
-As of December 31, 2023, hedged securities with a carrying amount of \$460.4 million are included in our AFS securities portfolio in our consolidated balance sheets.
+Gains and losses on derivative instruments designated as fair value hedges, as well as the change in fair value of the hedged item, are recorded in interest income in the consolidated statements of income.
+Gains and losses due to changes in fair value of the interest rate swap agreements offset changes in the fair value of the hedged portion of the hedged item.
+During 2022, we entered into partial term fair value hedges for certain of our fixed rate callable AFS municipal securities.
+During 2024, we entered into partial term fair value hedges of fixed rate AFS MBS and fixed rate loans using the portfolio layer method.
+This approach allows us to designate as the hedged item a stated amount of the assets that are not expected to be affected by prepayments, defaults and other factors affecting the timing and amount of cash flows.
+The fair value portfolio level hedging adjustment on our hedged MBS portfolio and hedged loan portfolio has not been attributed to the individual AFS securities or individual loans in our balance sheet.
+The instruments are designated as fair value hedges as the changes in the fair value of the interest rate swap are expected to partially offset changes in the fair value of the hedged item attributable to changes in the

+SOFR swap rate, the designated benchmark interest rate.
 These derivative contracts involve the receipt of floating rate interest from a counterparty in exchange for us making fixed-rate payments over the life of the agreement, without the exchange of the underlying notional value.
-During 2023, we terminated some of our fair value hedging relationships and sold the hedged items.
-As a result of the sale, the cumulative adjustments to the carrying amount was a fair value net gain of \$6.5 million recognized in earnings and recorded in noninterest income.
+During 2024 and 2023, we terminated some of our securities fair value hedging relationships and sold the majority of the hedged items.
+As a result of the sale, the cumulative adjustments to the carrying amount was a fair value net gain of \$3.5 million and \$6.5 million recognized in earnings and recorded in noninterest income during the years ended December 31, 2024 and 2023, respectively.